fritzhuie/docs-scratch/README.md

 	}
 	```

-> Note: It generally takes a few seconds to inititalize Unity Ads
+> Note: It generally takes several seconds to inititalize Unity Ads

-### Reward Players for Watching Ads
+#### Rewarding Players for Watching Ads

-Rewarding players can add to user engagement, resulting in higher revenue!
+Rewarding players for watching ads increases user engagement, resulting in higher revenue.
+For example, games may reward players with in-game currency, consumables, additional lives, or experience multipliers.

-Typically, a rewarded ad implementation generally involves one or more of the following:

-- In-game currency or consumables
-- Extra lives at the start of the game
-- Point boosts for the next round

-You can reward players for completing a video ad using the **HandleShowResult** callback method in the example below.
-Be sure to check that the video was finished before granting the reward.
+To reward players for completing a video ad, use the **HandleShowResult** callback method in the example below.
+Be sure to check that the **result** is equal to **ShowResult.Finished**, to verify that the user hasn't skipped the ad.

+1. In your script, add a callback method.
+2. Pass the method as a parameter when when calling **Show()**.
+3. Call **Show()** with the **"rewardedVideo"** placement to make the video unskippable.
+(Note: for more detailed information on placements, [click here](https://unityads.unity3d.com/help/monetization/placements).)

 ```csharp
 var options = new ShowOptions();